Table of Contents

 5.3.1.1.
 Note at least one opposing player must still be active for a flag to be scored.

-the flag then the opposing team will be awarded 4 points.
+5.3.2.
+In the event that a player mistakenly touches the flag to their team’s breakout box with the flag then the opposing team will be awarded 4 points.

 5.4.
 See sections 7.5.1.2.1 and 7.11.3 for additional details on special circumstances